 In North America, Customer Service is what determines if a business is excellent or not.
 It determines if a customer would return to that business or not.
 As families consider attending a church, the ‘customer service’ at that church could be the deciding factor if they return or not.
 Be Our Guest is loaded with ideas that can be transferred to customer service in Kids Ministry.

 Disney Institute wrote a book called Be Our Guest – perfecting the art of customer service.
 I have read it several times & have highlighted many sections.
 It covers topics such as ‘knowing and understanding your guests’ and ‘creating a first impression’.
-There is so much to glean from this book, but to give you a taste of the treasures found inside, here is a list of
+There is so much to glean from this book, but to give you a taste of the treasures found inside.

 1. Make Eye Contact & Smile – Start and end every contact or communication with direct eye contact & a sincere smile.